 Presidential Policy Directive 8: National Preparedness describes the nation’s approach to preparedness.
 The National Preparedness System led to the creation of the National Planning Framework which defined how communities, private and nonprofit sectors, faith-based organizations, and all levels of government can best work together during emergencies.

 Homeland Security Presidential Directive 5: Management of Domestic Incidents enhanced the nation’s ability to manage domestic incidents by establishing a single, comprehensive national incident management system.
 The National Incident Management System (NIMS) and use of the Incident Command System (ICS) allows responders at all jurisdictional levels and across all disciplines to work together more effectively and efficiently.

 The legal requirements of the Americans with Disabilities Act (ADA) and the subsequent statements of the Office of Civil Rights govern how schools address the population of Persons with Access and Functional Needs (PAFNs) when making emergency plans.

-Licensure or certification requirements for certain school personnel dictate a specific scope of performance when responding to emergency situations.
+Licensure or certification requirements for certain district personnel dictate a specific scope of performance when responding to emergency situations.
 School nurses, psychologists, athletic trainers, occupational therapists, and others holding state or federal licensure or certification are affected by these requirements.

 Other Statutes and Regulations: